 In January of 2018, I co-organized an international workshop entitled 3rd Workshop Germanistische Linguistik zwischen Köln und Tokio: Grammatik im Spannungsfeld zwischen Syntax und Semantik.
 We run the workshop in the House of Prominence and had interesting talks as well as thought-provoking question and comment sessions.
 It was a very successful event!
-Our Japanese guests: Katsumasa Ito, Shinya Okano, Yoshiki Mori, Yuto Yamazaki, Noritsugu Hayashi
+Our Japanese guests (from left to right): Katsumasa Ito, Shinya Okano, Yoshiki Mori, Yuto Yamazaki, Noritsugu Hayashi

 In August of 2016, I co-organized the workshop “Towards a Typology of Olfactory Expressions”.
 It always strikes me that some things can have a pleasant smell in one language, while the same things may stink in other languages.
 I wonder, and the main aim of the workshop was to figure out, what lies behind such a different use of olfactory expressions.
 The workshop was a joint work with Przemysław Staniewski (University of Wrocław, Poland) and Malika Reetz (University of Potsdam, Germany), and we run it at the 49th Annual Meeting of the Societas Linguistica Europaea at the University of Naples (Italy).
 You can find our workshop description, schedule as well as all abstracts here.
 We were also happy to have Åke Viberg (Uppsala University, Sweden) as our invited speaker.
 Our proceedings will appear with the John Benjamins publishing house in the series Typological Studies in Language.